Scopolamine: Use in crime

 Ingestion of scopolamine can render a victim unconscious for 24 hours or more.
 In large doses, it can cause respiratory failure and death.
 The highest prevalence of misuse seems to be recorded in Colombia.
 Unofficial estimates there put the number of annual scopolamine incidents at approximately 50,000.
-A travel advisory published by the U.S. Overseas Security Advisory Council (OSAC) in 2012 stated:
+A travel advisory published by the US Overseas Security Advisory Council (OSAC) in 2012 stated:

 One common and particularly dangerous method that criminals use to rob a victim is through the use of drugs.
 Scopolamine is most often administered in liquid or powder form in foods and beverages.
-The majority of these incidents occur in nightclubs and bars, and usually, men, perceived to be wealthy, are targeted by young, attractive women.
+The majority of these incidents occur in nightclubs and bars, and victims - usually men, perceived to be wealthy - are targeted by young, attractive women.
 It is recommended that to avoid becoming a victim of scopolamine, a person should never accept food or beverages offered by strangers or new acquaintances, nor leave food or beverages unattended in their presence.
 Victims of scopolamine or other drugs should seek immediate medical attention.

 Between 1998 and 2004, 13% of emergency-room admissions for "poisoning with criminal intentions" in a clinic of Bogotá have been attributed to scopolamine, and 44% to benzodiazepines.
 Most commonly, the person has been poisoned by a robber who gave the victim a scopolamine-laced beverage, in the hope that the victim would become unconscious or unable to effectively resist the robbery.

 Beside robberies, it is also allegedly involved in express kidnappings and sexual assault.
-In 2008, the Hospital Clínic in Barcelona introduced a protocol to help medical workers identify cases.
+In 2008, the Hospital Clínic in Barcelona, Spain, introduced a protocol to help medical workers identify cases.
 In February 2015, Madrid hospitals adopted a similar working document.
 Hospital Clínic has found little scientific evidence to support this use and relies on the victims' stories to reach any conclusion.

 Although poisoning by scopolamine appears quite often in the media as an aid for raping, kidnapping, killing, or robbery, the effects of this drug and the way it is applied by criminals (transdermal injection, on playing cards and papers, etc.) are often exaggerated, especially skin exposure, as the dose that can be absorbed by the skin is too low to have any effect.
 Scopolamine transdermal patches must be used for hours to days.

 There are certain other aspects of the usage of scopolamine in crimes.
 Powdered scopolamine is referred to as "devil's breath".
 In popular media and television, it is portrayed as a method to brainwash or control people into being defrauded by their attackers.
 There is debate whether these claims are true.